 Disco ride was fun, at first it looked kiddish but after the first few seconds I was continuously laughing with excitement until the ride finally stopped.
 If you ever plan to visit ICity, DO NOT miss this ride.
 Its not scary or challenging but it is a lot of fun. 🙂

-We enjoyed a few more rides that were really for children but we didn’t care and had a lot of fun.
+We enjoyed a few more rides that were really for children but we didn’t care.

 Snowalk -This is a 50,000 sq ft snow educational showcase with life-sized ice sculptures and thrilling rides in a below 5 degree Celsius arctic environment.
 It features a play zone for fun activities such as snowman-making, ice-sliding and tobogganing.